73rd St. University Ave. to Hickman Road Reconstruction Project

 Most businesses on 73rd St. have two access drives and one will remain open at all times during the construction project.
 For businesses with a single driveway, access will be maintained to the business with a gravel access except during any active construction work directly in front of the driveway.
 This construction work would typically be scheduled for a weekend during off-peak business hours.

-See linked graphics for detour route, phasing and further staging information (Note: Stages 1, 2, 3 & 4 are slated for 2025).
+See linked graphics for detour route, phasing and further staging information (Note: Stages 2 is slated for early 2026).

 Important information for residents and businesses along 73rd Street.